AVOIDING ALTITUDE SICKNESS

 1. Make the transition gradually : Spend a couple of days in Albuquerque before coming to either Sante Fe or Taos.
 The Holiday Inn near the airport in Albuquerque(150 Sunport Place) has offered us a special rate of $109 for Wed - Sat, July 8,-11, plus Sat., July 18th. to Wed., July 21st.
 Book by phone: 1-505-944-2255 and mention the 'DH Lawrence Society.'
+Book by email with Farren Selman: email@example.com.
+She is waiting for your email!
+Mention the 'DH Lawrence Society.'
 Or, book using this link:(TBA)

 2. Hydrate : Drink twice

 much water as you normally would – preferably with electrolytes.
 We will

 provide bottles of ‘sports drinks’ at the conference.
 AVOID ALCOHOL!
 (Having said this, we will certainly be serving

 alcohol; however, you are advised to imbibe cautiously and to drink 2 glasses

 of water for each glass of alcoholic beverage.)

 3. Be aware : of the combined effects of the altitude and the drying heat.
 Even a short walk can parch your body and tire you out.
 Stay in the air conditioned environments, especially in the middle of the day.
 (We will ‘front load’ the conference sessions so that you will be inside for the first two days, eating and hydrating.)